×

 What is a typical expat home or apartment like in Tijuana?

 "Expat homes and apartments in Tijuana tend to be modern and comfortable dwellings.
 Most expat residences feature open layouts, with plenty of natural light, modern furnishings and appliances, and often, spacious balconies with sweeping views of the city skyline.
 Expat apartments typically come with a full kitchen, internet access, and cable television.
-In addition, many include access to gyms and pools, as well as on-site laundry and other amenities," said one expat in Tijuana.
+In addition, many include access to gyms and pools, as well as on-site laundry and other amenities," explained one expat living in Tijuana, Mexico.

 What is the average cost of housing in Tijuana?